rgrannell1/polonium-function/README.md

 - A subdepency spams an ip-address related error
 - Error-form behaviour is inconsistent
 - Home URL does not work
+- Margin missing from the bottom of page

 #### Tests